Flexberry/flexberry.github.io/pages/products/flexberry-ember/components/fe_lookup-component.en.md

 ```
 in this case, the application programmer can override how it will look in the display wizard on the form

-### AutoFill values in the LookUp.
+### AutoFill values in a LookUp-E.

 Autocompletion allows you to substitute a suitable condition value.

-To SkyCity autocompletion.-e, it is required to add the property `autofillByLimit` and specify the limit function in `lookupLimitPredicate`:
+To SkyCity autocompletion in the LookUp-e, you want to add a property `autofillByLimit` and specify the limit function in `lookupLimitPredicate`:

 ```hbs
 {% raw %}